-- System configuration (strengths, weaknesses opportunities for improvement): What do you like about your system?
-What would you change if given an opportunity?
+System configuration: strengths, weaknesses opportunities.
+What do you like about your system?
+What would you change if given the chance?
 What have you learned from previous experiences?

-- Cartridge compatibility: think of this as a subset of your upgrade path, but it’s an important consideration to bring to the customer’s attention.
+Cartridge compatibility: think of this as a subset of your upgrade path.
 If the only cartridge you ever plan on using requires a high mass tonearm, then you need to be aware that such an arm might not be compatible with a more “mainstream” cartridge should the urge strike you.

-All of these considerations are fairly obvious, and I spend quite a bit of time discussing them with my customers.
-There’s one consideration that never gets mentioned by most people …
+You likely have considered most of the above criteria, and I spend quite a bit of time discussing them with my customers, but there’s one consideration that is almost never mentioned …

 The best tonearm is the one you set up the best.